 - Use the same filling you'd use for cinnamon buns -- with brown sugar.
 This will make it ooze and be delicious.

 Speaking of bread, here are my top five favorite breads to make in our family:

-- This Challah — such a staple in our house.
-It’s an Ina Garten recipe that I adapted.
-She’s the queen.
+- Challah -- such a staple in our house.
+It's an Ina Garten recipe.
+She's the queen.
 What can I say about this?
-It’s delicious and who doesn’t love a good, buttery challah loaf?
+It's delicious and who doesn't love a good, buttery challah loaf?